microsoft/Dynamics-365-Fraud-Protection-Samples/docs/Make a purchase - Guest user.md

 # Microsoft Dynamics 365 Fraud Protection - API examples
 ## Make a purchase – Guest user

-You can request Dynamics 365 Fraud Protection for a risk decision when guest users make purchases.
+Request that Dynamics 365 Fraud Protection make a risk decision when guest users try to make purchases.
 A guest user is simply a customer who has not registered with your business.
 The only difference in Dynamics 365 Fraud Protection between guest checkout and non-guest checkout is the user ID you send in the purchase event.

 ## Helpful links
 - [Calling Dynamics 365 Fraud Protection](./Authenticate&#32;and&#32;call&#32;Fraud&#32;Protection.md)